Hazegard/Goauld-doc/content/en/02-agent/01-tunnels.md

 5. SSH over HTTP
 6. SSH over DNS

-For each transport protocol, the agent will try to establish a connection to the server, with a 60 seconds timeout (configurable using `--ssh-timeout` flag).
+For each transport protocol, the agent tries establish a connection to the server, with a 60 seconds timeout (configurable using `--ssh-timeout` flag).
 If the connection is established, the agent finalizes the connection.

-Otherwise, the agent will try to connect using the next transport protocol (configurable using `--rssh-order`, e.g. `--rssh-order=ssh,tls,ws,http,dns`).
+Otherwise, the agent connects using the next transport protocol (configurable using `--rssh-order`, e.g. `--rssh-order=ssh,tls,ws,http,dns`).

 If no connection has been established after a full loop, the agent will try again.